alexrintt/shared-storage/docs/Usage/Storage Access Framework.md

 This method list files lazily **over a granted uri:**

-> **Info** `DocumentFileColumn.id` is optional.
+> **Note** `DocumentFileColumn.id` is optional.
 It is required to fetch the file list from native API.
 So it is enabled regardless if you include this column or not.
 And this applies only to this API (`listFiles`).

 ```dart
 /// *Must* be a granted uri from `openDocumentTree`